mohsenet/git_adv/commands/add_public_key/README.md

 ### Step 3

-After that add your public key on github or gitlab
+After that add your public key on your github or gitlab

 ### Step 4